top of page

 SO HOW DOES PAYMENT WORK?

-We ask for a $75 deposit to reserve halves and $150 deposit on whole shares.
+We ask for a $100 deposit to reserve halves and $175 deposit on whole shares.
 This deposit is non-refundable as it is used to purchase your pig.
-Payment in full is due at time of pick up / delivery.
-If for some reason you would like to cancel your share, we will assist in finding a replacement buyer and will refund your deposit upon receipt of the replacement buyer’s deposit.
+Payment in full is due at time of pick up at the farm.
+If for some reason you would like to cancel your share, we will assist in finding a replacement buyer and will refund your deposit upon receipt of the replacement shareholders deposit.

 DO YOU DO PAYMENT PLANS?